benoitlahoz/assembler-ui/content/composables/data/use-check-in.md

   ### Returns

-Return both the desk and its symbol for children to inject
+Return the desk and the simple injection key

 | Property | Type | Description |
 |----------|------|-------------|